shakakira/onePageSiteWithBackbone/README.md

 onePageSiteWithHistoryJS
 ========================

-Use historyJS for OnePage Site
+Use historyJS for OnePage Site.

+And use additionally RequireJS